 In the small, rural community that I call home, exotic ingredients are by no means readily available.
 This means I tend to use ingredient that almost anyone has access to.

-LIVE GOOD: What is the point of all the hard work we put in Monday-Friday, if we can’t sit back and enjoy the benefits from it?
+What is the point of all our hard work if we can’t sit back and enjoy the benefits from it?
 My favorite way to enjoy life is through traveling and spending time with family and friends.
 I have been fortunate enough to travel to many countries, but I still have a long list of places I want to see.
-A few of the countries I can’t wait to see on the ever growing list are China, Bora Bora and Russia.